 Thai constitutional court accepts petition to dissolve Thai Raksa Chart party

-BANGKOK: Thailand’s constitutional court on Thursday (Feb 14) accepted a petition to dissolve the political party that nominated a princess as candidate for prime minister.
+BANGKOK: Thailand’s constitutional court on Thursday (Feb 14) said it will hear a case to dissolve the political party that nominated a princess as candidate for prime minister.

 The Thai Raksa Chart party had put forward Princess Ubolratana Rajakanya, the elder sister of Thai King Maha Vajiralongkorn, as their prime ministerial candidate for the country’s upcoming election.